Tek42/lemmy-docker-support/docs/_posts/2023-06-26-better-docker-compose.markdown

 You may want to edit/change the pict-rs settings to better suit your needs.
 There are also adiitional Postgres settings you can make to optimize your database.
 Both are more advanced settings and are outside the scope of this document.

 !!!!
 Please note that I am pulling Lemmy version 0.18 (dessalines/lemmy:0.18 and dessalines/lemmy-ui:0.18) and pict-rs 0.4.0-rc.7 (asonix/pictrs:0.4.0-rc.7) in this example docker-compose.yml.
 You may want to change those version tags to whatever version you intend to run for your instance.
-When Lemmy is upgraded in the future you will need to shut down your stack (docker compose down), edit your docker-compose.yml and increment the version to match the version tag to match the newer version you want to run.
+When Lemmy is upgraded in the future, you will need to edit your docker-compose.yml, increment the versions to match the newer version you want to run, and then run docker-compose up -d to automatically pull the newer images and restart the necessary containers.
 Version tags can be viewed on the [LEMMY DOCKERHUB PAGE](https://hub.docker.com/r/dessalines/lemmy/tags){:target="_blank"}. pict-rs can also be upgraded at your discretion, their version tags can be viewed on the [PICT-RS DOCKERHUB PAGE](https://hub.docker.com/r/asonix/pictrs/tags){:target="_blank"} !!!!

 {% highlight ruby %}